amajewsk/markdown-cv/index.md

 ## Proficiencies

-`Object Oriented Programming`
+`Programming`
-Proficient in python (including scikit-learn libraries), IDL, matlab working with and visualizing large datasets and past experience with simulink, VBA (excel), java, and C++
+Proficient in python (including scikit-learn libraries), IDL, matlab, bash working with and visualizing large datasets and past experience with simulink, VBA (excel), java, and C++

-`Written and Oral Communication`
+`Communication Skills`
-2 first author publications, senior capstone group projects in plant design and process modeling, several national conference presentations
+2 first author publications, senior capstone group projects in plant design and process modeling, several national conference oral and remote presentations

 `STEM Fundamentals`
 Strong background in mathematics, physics, chemistry, process engineering, research methods, measurements, signal processing, and applications of first principles and theory to stakeholder end use